MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-manage-sequences.md

 ## Create and activate a sequence

 Every organization has its own selling processes for sellers to follow.
 A sequence helps sellers overcome any inconsistencies in training or lack of documentation as they progress through the sales journey.
 When you create a sequence, you define the activities you want your sellers to perform&mdash;and the order to perform them in&mdash;as they handle leads and opportunities.
-This lets sellers concentrate on selling and gives them a better understanding of what to do next.<!--Edits suggested, to avoid a bit of repetitiveness. -->
+This lets sellers concentrate on selling and gives them a better understanding of what to do next.

 **To create and activate a sequence**